-Where there is reference to '1st week', '6th week', etc., this applies to the weeks of Full Term, during which classes run.
+Term From То Michaelmas 2021 Sunday 10 October Saturday 4 December Hilary 2022 Sunday 16 January Saturday 12 March Trinity 2022 Sunday 24 April Saturday 18 June Where there is reference to '1st week', '6th week', etc., this applies to the weeks of Full Term, during which classes run.
 '9th week', '10th week', etc. are the weeks immediately after Full Term.
 The week immediately before Full Term is commonly known as '0th week'.
 By convention, Oxford weeks begin on a Sunday.
-Teaching Dates Details of your core seminars and lectures are detailed in this handbook (see Teaching and Learning, section 5).
+Teaching dates Details of your core seminars and lectures are detailed in this handbook (see Teaching and Learning, section 3).
 Dates and times for your option course classes should be communicated to you by your host faculty or option tutor; these may have to be discussed and agreed with your option tutors and fellow students at the beginning of term to avoid clashes with core teaching.
 Summative Assessment Deadlines Your summative assessments will be due as follows.
-The submission times and dates must be strictly adhered to; please see Assessment (section 6), and the Exam Conventions for more details.
-Assignment Date Time Core Course Essay Thursday of Week 8, Hilary Term 12 noon (Take Home Examination Paper will be released Thursday of Week 6, Hilary Term) Dissertation Monday of Week 8, Trinity Term 12 noon MT/HT Option Assessments • Formative Assessment Deadlines Your formative assignments will be due as follows:
+The submission times and dates must be strictly adhered to; please see Assessment (section 4), and the Exam Conventions for more details.
+Assignment Date Time Core Course Essay Thursday of Week 8, Hilary Term 12 noon (Take Home Examination Paper will be released Thursday of Week 6, Hilary Term) Dissertation Monday of Week 8, Trinity Term 12 noon MT/HT Option Assessments The deadlines for submission of examined work will the end of the term in which the teaching was done likely to be either in 10 th week, or in 0 th week of the term depending on the nature of the assignment.
+P to your host faculty for submission deadlines and exregulations. .
+They are following lease refer Formative Assessment Deadlines Your formative/draft essays will be due as follows:

-Assignment Date Time Core Course Practice Essay Monday of Week 0, Hilary Term 12 noon Course Content and Structure The Master of Studies in Comparative Literature and Critical Translation is a 9-month course at FHEQ Level 7.
-2.9 Course Aims - to provide a course of the highest academic quality in Comparative Literature and Critical Translation in a supportive and challenging learning environment that attracts the very best students globally; - to enable students to develop a thorough understanding of the methodologies of comparative literature and critical translation studies, and the capacity to put them into practice; - to provide students with advanced knowledge of one or more topics within the fields of comparative literature and critical translation, and the means to deploy that knowledge effectively; - to develop independent thinking and the ability to pursue original research across two or more languages and disciplines; - to develop skills in written and oral communication, and in the presentation of academic work, including sustained argument, independent thought and lucid structure and content; - to bring students, on graduation, to a position that enables them to embark successfully on a research degree at a globally leading university or a variety of other careers.
-2.10 Intended Learning Outcomes Knowledge, understanding and academic skills On completion of the course, students will be able to:
+Assignment Date Time Core Course Practice Essay Monday of Week 0, Hilary Term 12 noon Other important deadlines Please also note the following important dates.
+Unless otherwise indicated, the required information should be sent to the course administrator.
+Action required Date Submit Dissertation Outline (200 words max) Friday of Week 6, Hilary Term 2.
+Course Content and Structure The Master of Studies in Comparative Literature and Critical Translation is a 9-month course at FHEQ Level 7.
+2.1 Course Aims - to provide a course of the highest academic quality in Comparative Literature and Critical Translation in a supportive and challenging learning environment that attracts the very best students globally; - to enable students to develop a thorough understanding of the methodologies of comparative literature and critical translation studies, and the capacity to put them into practice; - to provide students with advanced knowledge of one or more topics within the fields of comparative literature and critical translation, and the means to deploy that knowledge effectively; - to develop independent thinking and the ability to pursue original research across two or more languages and disciplines; - to develop skills in written and oral communication, and in the presentation of academic work, including sustained argument, independent thought and lucid structure and content; to bring students, on graduation, to a position that enables them to embark successfully on a research degree at a globally leading university or a variety of other careers.
+2.2 Intended Learning Outcomes Knowledge, understanding and academic skills On completion of the course, students will be able to: